-The admissions committee will take a decision at the latest 28 calendar days after the application is received.
+The admissions committee will take a decision at the latest 28 calendar days after the application is

 If the admissions committee gives permission to a change to the content of the enrolment agreement involving the removal of a course, you may drop the course and your study credit will be refunded.
+However, if you submitted an application to transfer to another main subject within your programme after the latest date for the courses to which this change relates, you will be withdrawn from the relevant courses after permission has been obtained from the admissions committee, but without any refund of the study credit for the courses for which the latest date has already passed.
 You may not drop courses for which you have had to re-enrol in accordance with art.
-10.1 because during your previous enrolment for this programme you did not obtain a credit certificate, the examination committee did not deliberate your examination grade or you did not use tolerance credit for these courses.
+10.1 because during your previous enrolment for this programme you did not obtain a credit certificate for these courses or the examination committee did not deliberate your examination grade.